Skip to content

-PDA (Planned Development Area) Activity in Boston
+PDA (Planned Development Area) Decisions in Boston

 PDA (Planned Development Area) is one of the most actively tracked zoning topics in Boston, MA.
 ZoneWire has analyzed 0 council meetings and detected 0 instances of pda (planned development area) activity.
 Below are the most recent discussions.